One Hundred Years of Solitude: Fernanda del Carpio

+Petra Cotes

 Petra is a dark-skinned mulatto woman with gold-brown eyes similar to those of a panther.
 She is Aureliano Segundo's mistress and the love of his life.
 She arrives in Macondo as a teenager with her first husband.
 After her husband dies, she begins a relationship with José Arcadio Segundo.
 When she meets Aureliano Segundo, she begins a relationship with him as well, not knowing they are two different men.
 After José Arcadio decides to leave her, Aureliano Segundo gets her forgiveness and remains by her side.
 He continues to see her, even after his marriage.
 He eventually lives with her, which greatly embitters his wife, Fernanda del Carpio.
 When Aureliano and Petra make love, their animals reproduce at an amazing rate, but their livestock is wiped out during the four years of rain.
 Petra makes money by keeping the lottery alive and provides food baskets for Fernanda and her family after the death of Aureliano Segundo.